alan-turing-institute/data-safe-haven/docs/source/management/index.md

 ## Managing SREs

-### Listing available SRE configurations and deployment status
+### List available SRE configurations and deployment status

 - Run the following if you want to check what SRE configurations are available in the current context, and whether those SREs are deployed